 Contact the Office of Youth Violence Prevention

 Antoinette Edwards is the director of the Office of Youth Violence Prevention.
+Antoinette served as the first Diversity and Volunteer Services director for the Oregon Trail Chapter for the American Red Cross.
 She has a bachelor’s in education from Portland State University.
 She joined Mayor Hales’ staff from former Mayor Sam Adams’ administration.
 Among her proudest accomplishments: Receiving the 2009 Gladys McCoy Citizen Involvement Award, and receiving the 2013 Social Justice Fund Northwest's Jeanette Rankin Award for being a tireless, lifelong activist.
+Other honors include the 2015 Equity Foundation "Women Who Lead" award, and the 2012 Big Brothers and Big Sisters Northwest Organization "Community Impact" award.
 Antoinette lives in Northeast Portland, and has 14 grandchildren and two great-grandchildren.
 She founded the first Black PFLAG (Parents, Families and Friends of Lesbians and Gays) chapter in the nation, and loves spoken word, reading, and reading to children.

 Office of Youth Violence Prevention